0xProject/0x-examples/swap-headless-example/README.md

 ```

 4. Here is an example of the output.
-It fetches a `price` (USCD → WETH), approves a token allowance (if not already granted), fetches a `quote`, and submits the transaction, and shows the transaction hash:
+It fetches a `price` (USDC → WETH), approves a token allowance (if not already granted), fetches a `quote`, and submits the transaction, and shows the transaction hash:

 ```bash
  priceResponse:  {